Onboardbase/nudgeer-action/README.md

-Nudgeer action help your CI to validate your deployment security needs
+# Nudgeer action help your CI to validate your deployment security

-!
-This action should run through PR only, it will not perform the needed job
+This action should run through PR only, it will not perform the needed job otherwise

 ## Usage

-- Usage for check static domain after the PR got merged
+Check static domain after a PR gets merged.

 ```yaml
 name: 'Check security by Nudgeer'